Searching ...

 Palm Beach Florida on a sunny day

-Palm Beach is a luxurious getaway for those looking for a more laid-back beach experience.
+Palm Beach is a luxurious getaway for those looking for a more laid-back beach experience on the East Coast.
 Located on Florida’s Gold Coast on a barrier island, Palm Beach offers breathtaking views of the Atlantic Ocean from its sandy shores and A1A.
 Sometimes Palm Beach is lumped in with West Palm Beach, the city on the mainland.
+They both are part of Palm Beach County.

 Since its creation, Palm Beach has been a wealthy tourist playground.
 You may have heard of Mar-a-Lago Club, home of former President Donald Trump, just one of the area’s affluent residents.
 The Breakers in Palm Beach is another world-class resort for industry magnets.